jvbeldeniza/nut-detector/readme.md

 introducing checkboxes.
 <br>
 ### **Both** checkbox must be checked before the upload button becomes available.

+This was done to maximize the accuracy of the model.
 - The image must have a square aspect ratio.
 - The image must have a 24-bit color depth.
 > The following conditions must be met to run the program.